 Final return.
-If you will not have to file Form 940 or 940-EZ in the future, check the box on the line below line B(2) and complete and sign the return.
-If you start paying FUTA wages again, file Form 940 or 940-EZ.
+If you will not have to file Form 940-EZ (or Form 940) in the future, check the box on the line below line B(2) and complete and sign the return.
+If you start paying FUTA wages again, file Form 940-EZ (or Form 940).

-Part I - Taxable Wages and FUTA Tax
+Part I. Taxable Wages and FUTA Tax

 Line 1 - Total payments.
 Enter the total payments (before any deductions) you made during the calendar year for services of employees, even if the payments are not taxable for FUTA tax.
-Include salaries, wages, commissions, fees, bonuses, vacation allowances, and amounts paid to temporary or part-time employees; the value of goods, lodging, food, clothing, and noncash fringe benefits; contributions to a 401(k) plan, payments to medical savings accounts (MSAs), payments under adoption assistance programs, and contributions to SIMPLE retirement accounts (including elective salary reduction contributions); section 125 (cafeteria) plan benefits; and sick pay (including third-party sick pay if liability is transferred to the employer).
+Include salaries, wages, commissions, fees, bonuses, vacation allowances, and amounts paid to temporary or part-time employees; the value of goods, lodging, food, clothing, and noncash fringe benefits; employer contributions to a 401(k) plan, payments to a Health Savings Account (HSA) or Archer MSA, payments under adoption assistance programs, and contributions to SIMPLE retirement accounts (including elective salary reduction contributions); section 125 (cafeteria) plan benefits; and sick pay (including third-party sick pay if liability is transferred to the employer).

 For details on sick pay, see Pub.
 15-A, Employer's Supplemental Tax Guide.

-Report amounts deferred under a nonqualified deferred compensation plan at the later of (1) when services are performed or (2) when there is no substantial risk of forfeiture of the rights to the deferred amount.
+Report amounts deferred under a nonqualified deferred compensation plan at the later of: (a) when services are performed or (b) when there is no substantial risk of forfeiture of the rights to the deferred amount.
 For details, see Regulations section 31.3306(r)(2)-1.
+(Section 409A, added by the American Jobs Creation Act of 2004, provides new rules for recognition of nonqualified deferred compensation for taxable years beginning after December 31, 2004.
+See section 5 of Pub.
+15-A, Employer's Supplemental Tax Guide, for more information.)
 Also, include tips of \$20 or more in a month reported to you by your employees.

 Your method of payment does not determine whether payments are wages.
 Thus, you may pay wages hourly, daily, weekly, monthly, or yearly.
 You may pay wages for piecework or as a percentage of profits.
 You may pay wages in cash or some other way, such as goods, lodging, food, or clothing.
-For items other than cash, use the fair market value when paid.
+For items other than cash, use their fair market value when paid.